-XELOX is a chemotherapy drug combination and is also known as CAPOX, CAPE-OX or OxCap.
+Oxaliplatin and capecitabine is a chemotherapy combination known as XELOX.
+This combination might also be called CAPOX, CAPE-OX or OxCap.

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-Capecitabine comes as peach coloured tablets that you swallow whole, with plenty of water.
-You should take the tablets within 30 minutes of finishing a meal.
+Capecitabine comes as tablets that you swallow whole, with plenty of water.
+You usually take the tablets twice a day, about 12 hours apart.
+You should take them within 30 minutes of finishing a meal.

 Taking your tablets

-You have XELOX chemotherapy as cycles of treatment, each lasting 3 weeks (21 days).
-Depending on your needs, you may have between 6 and 8 cycles.
+Each cycle lasts 3 weeks (21 days).
+Depending on your needs, you may have between 4 and 8 cycles.

 You have each treatment cycle in the following way:

 - You have oxaliplatin as a drip into your bloodstream over 2 hours.